tarwn/lessthandot-hugo/blogs/content/posts/2012-07-17-tsql-tuesday-a-wicked-fun.md

 **12:45 pm** — Everyone is making jokes about Twitter.
 I show them #sqlhelp.
 3 of the 4 are now on Twitter.

 **1:00 pm** — Back for some new ETL development that we discovered.
 I'm mentoring this client a bit, so we
 did some of the work together.
-Really enjoyed watching his face when “it clicked”.
+Really enjoyed watching his face when "it clicked".

 **2:00 pm** — Working through some questions on the data warehouse load.
 Originally we were going to load
 by date, but it appears that we are going to have to load by date and SystemCode.
 A wrinkle, but